-All around the world, people play games in order to attract ghosts.
-While summoning ghosts is no game, these creepy activities may just have you seeing spirits.
+If you've been longing for a ghost adventure all of your own, then perhaps you can attract ghosts with a game.
+All around the world, people play games in order to attract spirits.
+And while summoning ghosts is no game, these creepy activities may just have you seeing spirits.

 Ouija is probably the most famous game of all for attracting and communicating with spirits.
 Manufactured by Hasbro, Ouija boards have been sold in the toys and games section of stores since the 1800s, although versions have actually been around since about the 12th Century.
 Ouija gameplay is simple; two people sit with the board balanced between them holding their fingers lightly on the planchette, and they begin to ask questions.
 Many people believe spirits manipulate the planchette to answer those questions.
 User beware, however.
 Proceed carefully or you just may become the subject of a creepy Ouija board story.